btjanaka/contact/README.md

 1. Visit `/card.svg` on your deployed site and print out the page.

    **Note 1:** Printing from the browser seems to interfere with the proportions of the SVG.
-Thus, it is ideal if you download both `/card.svg` and `/link.qrcode.svg` to the same directory and then print out `card.svg` from a vector graphics editor like Inkscape.
+It is ideal if you download both `/card.svg` and `/link.qrcode.svg` to the same directory and then print out `card.svg` from a vector graphics editor like Inkscape.